joinpursuit/FSW-React-Calculator/README.md

-# Pursuit-Core-Web-React-Calculator-Lab
+# React Calculator

+Create a React app that mimics a simple calculator

 ## Overview

-- You will create a React app that mimics a simple calculator
 - Please use `create-react-app` to generate your project
 - Break your application down to necessary components